 3. How many intake(s) are there in a year for MBX?
 There are 2 intakes a year; every January and July.

 4. When are the lessons scheduled?
-Lessons are scheduled on Saturdays, with some weekday evenings from 7pm to 9pm.
+Lessons are scheduled on Saturdays.

 6. What are the assessment components in each course?
 The assessment components are participation and an individual assignment during the course, and an end-of-course assignment.